mosiamarate/Flappy-Bird/README.md

 3. Open your terminal and navigate to the project directory.
 4. Start the game with the command: `python3 main.py`.
 5. Use the spacebar to control the bird's upward movement.
-6. Press ESC to restart the game after a collision.
+6. Press "R" to restart the game after a collision.

 ## Why This Project?